jupyterhub/jupyterhub/docs/source/getting-started/authenticators-users-basics.md

 Adding a user to the Hub that doesn't already exist on the system will result in the Hub creating that user via the system `adduser` command line tool.
-This option is typically used on hosted deployments of JupyterHub, to avoid the need to manually create all your users before launching the service.
+This option is typically used on hosted deployments of JupyterHub to avoid the need to manually create all your users before launching the service.
 This approach is not recommended when running JupyterHub in situations where JupyterHub users map directly onto the system's UNIX users.